 More than 1,350 bridges in the region: 3% are in poor condition 44% are in fair condition.
-See Table X on page X.

 MPOs' investments in planning are guided by the Process: Cooperative Continuous Comprehensive

 Maintenance

 Maintenance will take priority in project development to prevent premature infrastructure decline and aid financial constraint.
 Maintenance is classified as either "Routine," "Major Rehabilitation and Repair," or "Bridge